 (b) a non-binding indicative planned maintenance plan in respect of the plant and equipment connected at each of its connections for each of the 2 financial years following the financial year to which the maintenance schedule provided under paragraph (a) relates.

-(3) A user must provide Western Power with any information that Western Power reasonably requests concerning maintenance of plant and equipment connected at the user’s connections.
+(3) A user must provide the corporation with any information that the corporation reasonably requests concerning maintenance of plant and equipment connected at the user’s connections.

-(4) A user must ensure that a maintenance schedule provided by the user under subregulation (2) is complied with, unless otherwise agreed with Western Power.
+(4) A user must ensure that a maintenance schedule provided by the user under subregulation (2) is complied with, unless otherwise agreed with the corporation.

 (5) A maintenance schedule or a maintenance plan must —